 You may have noticed it, but felt too embarrassed to talk about it.
 But you’re not alone.
-Many women face it, but don’t know how to address this situation - of having hair on your breasts!
+Many women face it, but don’t know how to address this situation - of having hair on your boobs!
 Fear not, ladies, for we can assure you that having breast hair is completely natural and normal.
 It usually starts at puberty for some, and for others, later on in life - based on hormonal fluctuations in your body.
-If it’s something that bothers you, and you want to do something about it, here are 6 breast hair removal options you can choose from.
+If it’s something that bothers you, and you want to do something about it, here are 6 options to remove breast hair that you can choose from.

 But not your regular scissors!
-A fine pair of nail scissors is what you need for this.
+A fine pair of nail scissors is what you need for removing hair on boobs.
 Start by placing the blade at the base of your hair to protect your skin from getting cut, and then snip as close to the base of the hair as you can.
-This method works for girls who have a few scattered and prominent strands that.
+This method works for girls who have a few scattered strands around their nipples.
 Try not to do this when your skin is wet or sweaty as the hair sticks to the skin.
 Do it at a time a time when your skin is completely dry.

 This method is perfect for women who have just a couple of strands on their breasts (usually around the nipples).
 Before you pluck the hair out, make sure that the hair is long enough that you can grip it without touching the tweezer to your skin.
 Now comes the important part: when using a tweezer, make sure that you hold the strand firmly and pull it out as quickly as possible.
 The faster you pluck, the lesser the pain you feel.
 Since the hair gets pulled out from with the root, it takes a longer time to grow back than if you were, say, using scissors to trim it.

-Waxing is a fast and an effective hair removal technique.
-BUT, when it comes to breast hair removal, you have to be super cautious.
+is a fast and an effective hair removal technique.
+BUT, when it comes to hair on boobs, you have to be super cautious.
 If done by the wrong person, it could be an extremely painful process.
 So opting for the parlour down the road from your house just because it’s close by is not the best idea.
-Speak to a waxing professional who specializes in sensitive areas such as the bikini region - they’re way more likely to get you through the process without causing (too much) pain.
+Speak to a waxing professional who specialises in sensitive areas such as the bikini region - they’re way more likely to get you through the process without causing (too much) pain.